Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Computational framework

 where $i,j$ correspond to the emitter pair from the splitting $\widetilde{ij}\to i+j$, $k$ is the spectator particle and $\tilde{s}_1,\tilde{s}_2$ are spin indices of the splitting particle $\widetilde{ij}$.
 By construction, the diagonal part $W^{(ii,j)}$ contains soft and collinear singularities, while only soft divergences are present in the interference term $W^{(ik,j)}$.

 Since the democratic clustering approach affects only the collinear limit, we restrict the phase space of the diagonal terms only.
-In practise, we impose the condition $\tilde{z}_{\gamma,\rm{cut}}>\tilde{z}_{\gamma}$, that is implemented through the following replacement
+In practise, we impose the condition $\tilde{z}_{\gamma,\rm{cut}}>\tilde{z}_{\gamma}$, which is implemented through the following replacement

 while the interference term remains unchanged.
 We note that this term is completely independent of the spectator particle $k$, since also the momentum mapping does not depend on it.
 Therefore, we have only a single new integrated dipole with respect to the standard Nagy-Soper subtraction scheme, which has already been calculated in Ref. \cite{Stremmer:2024zhd} based on a semi-numerical approach.